QuentinRa/blog.quentinra.dev/maths/r/5min.md

 ## Vectors

 In R, all values are a vector.
 In fact `5` is considered as a vector of size 1.
-A vector is like an array, but when you do something like `vector * 2` or `function(vector)` then the operation is applied <span class="tms">(or most likely will, in case of functions, since that's up to the one coding)</span> to every element of a vector.
+A vector is like an array, but when you do something like `vector * 2` or `function(vector)` then the operation is applied <small>(or most likely will, in case of functions, since that's up to the one coding)</small> to every element of a vector.

 ```R
 # shortcut to create a vector from [[1,10]]